-Please note that if you withdraw from the study prior to your scheduled Week 52 visit, we will ask you to have a final evaluation visit.
+Please note that if you withdraw from the study prior to your scheduled Week 52 visit, we will ask you to have a final evaluation visit to complete those procedures required at Week 52.

 ALTERNATIVES TO PARTICIPATION

 [Sites to include/amend the following if applicable: There may be other studies going on here or in the community that you may be eligible for.
 If you wish, we will tell you about other studies that we know about.
 There also may be other places where you can go for HIV counseling and testing.
 We will tell you about those places if you wish.]
 In addition, emtricitabine, tenofovir, and/or the combination tablet, Truvada (TDF+FTC), are all available by prescription from your healthcare provider to treat HIV infection and the FDA has recently approved Truvada (TDF+FTC) for the prevention of HIV.